architect/arc.codes/src/shared/en/aws/guides-http.md

 - <b>`query`</b> - `Object`, any query params, if present
 - <b>`headers`</b> - `Object`, contains all client request headers

-Routes also get the AWS [`context`](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html) `Object` as a second argument, which can be used for performance optimisation and other tricks, but most routes don't use it.
+Routes also get the AWS [`context`](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html) `Object` as a second argument, which can be used for performance optimization and other tricks, but most routes don't use it.

 ## Return a response